 What It Was Like to Take a “Harry Potter” College Course

 While all of us would love to attend Hogwarts as witches and wizards studying magical spells, potions, and charms, it isn’t fully possible.
 It is, however, possible to study Harry Potter in college – me being a prime example.
-I took a class at my local community college, Cleveland State Community College in Cleveland, TN, called Modern British Literature.
-Through the course, I was able to study Harry Potter in comparison with other modern texts from the UK.
+I took a class at my local community college, Cleveland State Community College in Cleveland, Tennessee, called Modern British Literature.
+Through the course, I was able to study Harry Potter in comparison with other modern texts from the United Kingdom.
 In this class, we completed weekly journal entries, held detailed class discussions about the themes in each book, and attended a study abroad in England and Scotland at the end of the semester.
 I thoroughly enjoyed this class and will forever remember how great it was to get graded on discussing Harry Potter.

 One of the main things we tackled in the class was weekly journal entries in which we each kept a journal for our weekly in-class discussions.
 In these entries, we compared the Harry Potter novels with other philosophical themes such as innocence vs. experience, SPEW, female heroism, and portrayals of the soul in the novels.
 Our journals were part of our grade, but they also helped with leading class discussions in giving each of the topics to bring up.